-People in Rabat Medina are far from friendly, and men of all ages will look at women sideways, even when accompanied my a man and properly dressed.
+People in Rabat Medina are far from friendly, and men of all ages will look at women sideways, even when accompanied by a man and properly dressed.

-I didn’t dare tasting something here, not even a fruit, and I recommend you to do the same.
+I didn’t dare to taste something here, not even a fruit, and I recommend you to do the same.
 Still, it’s a good place to experience the raw side of the city as well as Moroccan shopping habits.

 Riad Dar Soufa in Rabat – The best Moroccan breakfast of our trip!